JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 ## [Position and Flexbox](#position-and-flexbox)

 ### Position

-You can use the `position` style property in combination with its cousins `top`, `right`, `bottom`, and `left` to position an HTML element on the screen somewhere other than its default location.

 - HTML elements by default have a collection of positioning properties
 - The positioning properties are `position`, `top`, `right`, `bottom`, `left`, `clip`, and `z-index`
 - Read about them at the bottom of the page about [positioning properties](https://www.w3schools.com/css/css_positioning.asp)